SCLW/Circuitry-Based-Sound/readme.md

 The workshop covers basic electronics, soldering, and assembling circuits on breadboards and perfboards, as well as their applications in audio composition and installation art.
 A major focus is on hardware prototyping, including testing, fault finding, and designing electronic instruments, with an emphasis on musical interaction through experimental interfaces and haptic controllers.

 Beyond the technical aspects, the project explores the performative and aesthetic potential of self-built audio circuits, enabling collaborative music-making in concert settings.
+A dedicated hardware instrument developed within this context is documented separately: the [CMOS Sound Experimentation Board](https://github.com/SCLW/CMOS_Synthesizer), a single-PCB instrument built entirely from 4000-series CMOS logic chips, designed for live performance and hands-on experimentation.

-Below is a documentation of the workshop’s study materials and findings.
+Below is a documentation of the workshop's study materials and findings.

 <br>
 <br>